 Parish Churches, while not as grand as the Cathedrals are often beautiful structures on their own.
-My interest in them is mostly associated with the churchyard, but I have been into quite a few and sometimes they are magnificent inside, the weight of ages heavy and the spirit of community represented within their walls.
+My interest in them is mostly associated with the churchyard and war memorials, but I have been into quite a few and sometimes they are magnificent inside, the weight of ages heavy and the spirit of community represented within their walls.
 Most of these links open into a relevant blogpost and I have deleted those that only point to a picture.

 DRW © 2015-2021.
 Created 01/09/2015.
 Added images 13/09/2015. moved to Musings 27/02/2016, images fixed 28/02/2016, added churches to page 19/07/2016, 20/11/2016, added Worcester Cathedral 20/02/2017.
 Re-arranged images and culled those that did not point to a post.
 05/03/2017, added Oxford Cathedral 24/09/2019, repaired missing images 11/09/2019, added GM Priory 15/09/2019